MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/pipelines/sprint-169-update.md

 ### Showing associated CD pipelines info in CI pipelines

-As part of this sprint we have added support to show details about the CD YAML pipelines where the CI pipelines are referred to as 'pipeline' resources.
-In your CI pipeline run view, you will now see a new tab 'Associated pipelines' where you can find all the pipeline runs that consume your pipeline and artifacts from it.
+Also in this sprint we have added support to the CD YAML pipelines details where the CI pipelines are referred to as pipeline resources.
+In your CI pipeline run view, you will now see a new 'Associated pipelines' tab where you can find all the pipeline runs that consume your pipeline and artifacts from it.

 ![img](../../media/169-pipelines-5-0.png)

 ### Cross-project sharing of service connections is now public

-In this sprint, we are enabling support for service connection sharing across projects.
-For the past 3 months, this feature is in private preview and we have enabled it for many customers who have provided valuable feedback.
+In this sprint we are enabling support for service connection sharing across projects.
+For the past three months, this feature has been in private preview and many customers have provided valuable feedback on the feature.

 Thank you for your support.
 You can now share your service connections with your projects safely and securely.